JCP1 - A Java based DIY automaton!

 Well, at least on paper.
 I did some drawings and played around with 3dstudio max and came up with something I liked, a design for a base.
 The design for the head was not started as I wanted to know which parts I could get to achieve a good design first.
 I also started some software work, trying to make a Java program that was speech enabled.
 With that I mean, full speech recognition and text to speech output.
 I achieved this by buying CloudGarden Java Speech API implementation that bridged Microsoft SAPI compliant software to Java.
 Amazingly it worked better than I had expected and had a simple agent running on my computer that I could give simple commands to, although I could also dictate to it and e.g. make web searches for me.
 I made a simple module where I could ask it "show me a picture of a house" and it would connect to altavista and do an image search on "house" and show the image in a window.
 This was enough proof for me to know I would be able to communicate with the robot.
 The API also has grammars which would enhance recognition rates quite a lot since it limits the vocabularly dynamically.
 It also provided me the ability to switch contexts by enabling and disabling grammars which is very useful for a robot.
 I wanted the robot to have some understanding of context, so once you have started a certain module it would know that your commands was most probably related to this.
 It would go out of context after some minutes in idle state.
 This formed the basis for a natural way of interaction with the robot.

 Next was knowing what to do with the webcameras.
 I installed Java Media Framework and managed to capture images from my webcamera with ease.
 I could do some simple image processing to get information out of it.
 I did a simple test where I held a colored card in front of the camera and asked the robot "what color do you see".
 It would then sample the image (centre) and analyze the color (quanitisise) to say the color.
 It was really fun although a simple application.
 I was happy with that for now, a bit unsure what to use the camera for.
 I later did some more research and found some papers on object detection based on Haar features which was very effective for face recognition.
 But it wasnt until much later that I realised this was implemented in Intels OpenCV project.
 At this stage I tested OpenCV out and see that it has a nice array of useable vision algorithms that a robot could benefit greatly from.
-The only problem is creating a Java Native (JNI) bridge to it.
+The only problem was creating a Java Native (JNI) bridge to it.
+In time I came across RoboRealm, a free vision applcation that solved a number of problems and was very easy to use.

 Design - version 1